meteor/meteor/docs/source/packages/accounts-2fa.md

 <h3 id="activating-2fa">Activating 2FA</h3>

-The first step to use 2FA is to generate a QR code so the user can read it on an authenticator app and start to receiving codes.
+The first step to using 2FA is to generate a QR code so that the user can scan it in an authenticator app and start receiving codes.

 {% apibox "Accounts.generate2faActivationQrCode" "module":"accounts-base" %}